Mylab6/PiTheremin/README.md

 Use sudo startScript.sh to start it up, you can manually trigger this or set it as a start script

-You need an OLED and a Lidar sensor to get this working, when I have time I may upload a schematic..
+You need a rotary dila , a  OLED and a Lidar sensor to get this working

+Scematics located here.
+Schematics/TouchLessMidi.fzz
 OLED:

 https://www.raspberrypi-spy.co.uk/2018/04/i2c-oled-display-module-with-raspberry-pi/